不求谌解

 Functions#

-Functions should be named using a combination of verbs and nouns, and the name should reflect the behavior it produces on the object prototype. 'actionResource' is a naming format worth emulating.
-For example: 'getUser'.
+Functions should be named by combining verbs and nouns, and when the function performs some action on an object prototype, its name should reflect that. actionResource is a naming format worth emulating.
+For example: getUser.

 // bad